Harri Jones

-Harrison Edward "Harri" Jones (born 2 June 1999) is an Australian racing driver.
-He is the 2022 and 2024 Porsche Carrera Cup Australia Champion, a co-driver for Team 18 in the 2025 Supercars Championship, and previous driver for BWT Lechner Racing in the Porsche Mobil 1 Supercup.
+Harrison Edward Jones (born 2 June 1999) is an Australian racing driver.
+He is the 2022 and 2024 Porsche Carrera Cup Australia Champion, a co-driver for Matt Stone Racing in the 2026 Supercars Championship, and previous driver for BWT Lechner Racing in the Porsche Mobil 1 Supercup.
 In 2025, he is defending his title as a privateer.

 Personal life

 Harrison Edward Jones was born and grew up on the Sunshine Coast, Queensland, Australia.
 He attended school at Immanuel Lutheran College, where he met his wife Emily.
 He graduated from University of Queensland in March 2024 with Bachelor of Engineering.
 He is the first motorsport athlete at the university to be awarded a UQ Blue award, for outstanding sporting achievements.
 Jones is also a driver development coach in Australian Motorsport.

 Prior to race car driving, Jones grew up racing downhill mountain bikes.
-He considers his best result to be 3rd place in the Oceania Downhill Mountain Bike Championship.
+He considers his best result to be third place in the Oceania Downhill Mountain Bike Championship.

 Jones is the nephew of Australian Infectious Disease Paediatrician Cheryl Jones.
+He is not related to 1980 Formula One World Champion Alan Jones.

 Career

 Formula racing

 Jones' car racing career began in 2015 with the Queensland Formula Ford Championship.
 From 2016 to 2018 he also competed in the Australian Formula Ford Championship.

-In late 2017 he joined the final round of the Australian Formula 3 Premier Series and took his first race win in the final race of the season.
+In late 2017, Jones joined the final round of the Australian Formula 3 Premier Series and took his first race win in the final race of the season.
 The following year he joined the series full-time and crowned himself the 2018 Australian Formula 3 Premier Series champion.
 The car was run as a family team under Jones Motorsport.

 Jones competed in the 2017–18 MRF Challenge Formula 2000 Championship, taking place in India and Middle-East.
-He finished the season in 7th overall.
+He finished the season in seventh overall.